 Other tests for peripheral precocious puberty

 Children with peripheral precocious puberty need more testing to find the cause of their condition.
 This might include more blood tests to check hormone levels or, in girls, an ultrasound to check for an ovarian cyst or tumor.

 The primary goal of treatment is for children to grow to adult height.

 Treatment for precocious puberty depends on the cause.
 However, when no cause can be found, treatment may not be needed, depending on the child's age and how fast puberty is moving.
 Watching the child for several months might be an option.

 This usually involves medicine called GnRH analogue therapy, which delays further development.
 It may be a monthly shot with medicine such as leuprolide acetate (Lupron Depot), or triptorelin (Trelstar, Triptodur Kit).
 Or some newer formulations can be given at longer intervals.

 Children keep getting this medicine until they reach the usual age of puberty.
 After the treatment stops, puberty starts again.

 Another treatment option for central precocious puberty is a histrelin implant, which lasts up to a year.
 This treatment doesn't involve monthly shots.
 But it does involve minor surgery to put the implant under the skin of the upper arm.
 After a year, the implant is removed.
 If needed, a new implant takes its place.

 Treating an underlying medical condition

-If another medical condition is causing your child's precocious puberty, treatment of that condition is necessary to stop the progress of puberty.
-For example, if a child has a tumor that's producing hormones and causing precocious puberty, puberty usually will stop when the tumor is surgically removed.
+If another medical condition is causing precocious puberty, stopping puberty means treating that condition.
+For example, if a tumor makes hormones that cause precocious puberty, puberty usually stops after taking out the tumor.